Psychological wellness is the missing piece in many spiritual traditions.

 When we seek spirituality without psychological integration, we miss out on our cognitive signalling and our body’s instinctive responses.
 For some people that can look like spiritual bypassing – a term coined by John Welwood, in 1984.
 In his spiritual explorations, he noticed a widespread tendency to use spiritual practices and beliefs to avoid dealing with emotional issues, unmet needs and unresolved wounds.

 Psychology without spirituality is no different.
-When the spiritual is denied, we get stuck in the ego-thinking mind, rationalize our feelings, rehash old wounds, and consequentially circumvent the richness of our inner knowing.
+When the spiritual is denied, we get stuck in the ego-thinking mind, rationalize our feelings, rehash old wounds, and consequently circumvent the richness of our inner knowing.

 “Cultivating psychological health isn’t the end of the road,” writes Sara Avant Stover in The Book of She.
 She says, “It’s the launching point of the spiritual journey.
 We need both, in different degrees at different stages of our lives, in order to weather the inner work required to become fully realized spiritual beings.”